 We are seeking a translational scientist to support the discovery and development of kinase inhibitors for the treatment of rare, monogenic, dermatological conditions.

 The translational scientist will work with leading academic scientists and clinicians, as well as contract research organizations to design and execute supportive in vitro and in vivo pharmacology, PK/PD assessment, biomarker development, and lead the development of clinical target engagement assays and companion diagnostics.
 This position reports to the CEO and works with all functional areas.

-- Integrate in vitro, in vivo, and human pathology information to develop quantitative models forecasting effective dosing ranges for early human testing.
+- Integrate with vitro, in vivo, and human pathology information to develop quantitative models forecasting effective dosing ranges for early human testing

-- Assess the viability of potential expansion indications for dermal application of PI3K inhibitors.
+- Assess the viability of potential expansion indications for the dermal application of PI3K inhibitors

-- Evaluate and develop project concepts for treatment of other monogenic dermatological diseases.
+- Evaluate and develop project concepts for the treatment of other monogenic dermatological diseases

 - Writing primary pharmacology sections of regulatory submissions

-- 10 years industry experience in early stage translational medicine
+- 10 years of industry experience in early-stage translational medicine

 - Deep understanding of major oncogenes and related pathways

-- Ability to work in a small company, largely virtual environment.
-Highly self-motivated.
+- Ability to work in a small company, largely virtual environment

-- Embraces the Venthera core values of: put the patient at the center of every decision; focus on rigorous science; have speed of action and decision making; be radically transparent.
+- Embraces the Venthera core values: putting the patient at the center of every decision; focus on rigorous science; have a speed of action and decision making; be radically transparent.

 - Bonus: Bioanalytical/DMPK experience

-- A culture inspired by our values: put patients first; think independently, be radically transparent; act nimbly; and let science speak.
+- A culture inspired by our values: put patients first; think independently, be radically transparent; act nimbly, and let the science speak

-- Fast-paced, data-driven, work environment with world-class R&D minds and capabilities.
+- A fast-paced, data-driven, work environment with world-class R&D minds and capabilities

 - Work with the most productive groups of R&D operators in the industry

 - A platform for meaningful scientific contributions to shine